pdxiv/LuaScott/Adventure Editor Manual.md

 ###MESSAGE entries

-The messages consists of a string of characters for each message to be displayed by any of the action entries.
+The messages consist of a string of characters for each message to be displayed by any of the action entries.
 Entry should always be left as a null string.
 To get quotes to appear within a message simply type a SHIFTed @ in place of